On the relation between the subadditivity cone and the quantum entropy cone: Discussion

 To further comment on this question, it is useful to consider the following subsets of extreme rays of SAC$_\N$ from \cite{Hernandez-Cuenca:2022pst}:

 and similarly define the new set

 From these definitions we clearly have

 where the last inclusion is strict for any $\N\geq 3$.
 While it seems reasonable to expect that $\erh$ could be derived explicitly using graph model constructions, determining $\erq$ in principle could be much harder.
-A tantalizing possibility suggested in \cite{Hernandez-Cuenca:2022pst} is that $\erh\!=\erssa$.
-By \eqref{eq:erinclusions}, this would imply $\erh\!=\erq$, which would answer the question mentioned above, as well as $\erq\!=\erssa$, which would provide both a partial solution to the QMIP and interesting structural information about the quantum entropy cone.
+A tantalizing possibility suggested in \cite{Hernandez-Cuenca:2022pst} was that $\erh\!=\erssa$, and the initial hope was to show it by demonstrating that in fact $\erh\!=\erkc$.
+By \eqref{eq:erinclusions}, this would imply $\erh\!=\erq$, which would answer the question mentioned above, as well as $\erq\!=\erssa$.
+This would provide a partial solution to the QMIP and interesting structural information about the quantum entropy cone.
+However, subsequently to the first version of this work, partial analysis involving $\N=6$ parties already showed that $\erh\subset\erq$ strictly \cite{he2023gap}.
+On the other hand, the possibility that $\erq\!=\erssa\!=\erkc$ remains open, and is currently being investigated in \cite{He:2022wip}.

-We would like to make a further step in this direction and suggest that the best strategy to investigate whether $\erh\!=\erssa$ is to first determine if $\erh\!=\erkc$.
-As we already mentioned, this is indeed the case for $\N \leq 5$.
-To proceed further, we need to explicitly construct the 1-dimensional PMIs of $\lat{KC}$ more efficiently,\footnote{\, Notice in particular that it is still an open question whether for any $\N$ the set of such PMIs coincides with the set of coatoms of $\lat{KC}^{\N}$ (cf.\ \Cref{question:question2}).} or at least characterize their corresponding $\zdss$ combinatorially.
-The theory of matroids and oriented matroids provides a useful framework for such a characterization \cite{He:2022wip}, while an explicit derivation might be achievable for small values of $\N$, by imposing structural constraints on the $\zdss$ such that they do not correspond to embeddings of PMIs for fewer parties (similar to \Cref{thm:new_coatoms}).

 \paragraph{Unbounded number of parties:} Finally, we observe that throughout this paper, as well as in all other previous works on entropy cones, the number of parties $\N$ was always assumed to be finite.
 While this is natural from an operational perspective (for example, qubits in a quantum computer), in quantum field theory (QFT) there are no real restrictions to the possible refinements of a given collection of subsystems.
 In other words, given a state in a QFT, and $\N$ regions of the manifolds on which the theory is defined, one can always imagine partitioning these regions into $\N' > \N$ smaller ones.\footnote{\, As in the case of the multi-boundary systems used in \cite{Bao:2015bfa}, to define the holographic entropy cone we could consider a state in the tensor product of $\N$ QFTs, but here we are focusing on a choice of regions that probes a single QFT.} Fixing the value of $\N$ to be a specific finite number is just a matter of convenience, but this number has no real meaning and might introduce various combinatorial artifacts.
 For example, the structure of the MI-poset depends on the partitions of the integers between 2 and $\N$, which affects the dependence relations among the instances of SA and in turn might render the lattice more complicated.
 An interesting research direction would be to investigate a generalization of the analysis presented here to a set-up where $\N$ is infinite, in the hope that some of these artifacts will disappear.
 The theory of infinite lattice might then be a natural framework for such an investigation.